-The white grape is a new breed of red Traminer x Müller-Thurgau, It was named after the protected landscape area in South Moravia.
+The white grape variety is a new breed between red ones Traminer x Müller-Thurgau, It was named after the landscape protection area in South Moravia.
 Synonyms are Nema and Veverka.
-The crossing took place in 1953 in the Czech Republic by the breeder Ing.
+The cross was made in 1953 in the Czech Republic by the breeder Ing.
 Josef Veverka.
 The variety protection was granted in 1977.
-Incidentally, the same parents are also the new breeders Medea and Milia emerged.
-The vine is moderate hardy but vulnerable to fungal diseases, It produces fragrant white wines that resemble the Traminer.
-The variety is in Czech Republic cultivated mainly in the wine-growing region Mikulovská and occupied here 198 hectares.
+By the way, the new breeds are with the same parents Medea and Milia emerged.
+The vine is moderate hardy but susceptible to fungal diseases, It produces fragrant white wines that resemble the Traminer.
+The variety is in Czech Republic especially cultivated in the Mikulovská wine region and occupies 198 hectares here.
 In the Slovakia it is grown on 32 hectares.
-In 2010, a total of 230 hectares of vineyards were reported (Kym Anderson ).
+In 2010 a total of 230 hectares of vineyards were shown (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012